sjbrown/1kfa/mod_guide_gm.md

 and pull more buckets up from that well.
 If a character is religious, ask them what their gods would have to say.
 If there's a halfling in the party, ask how hungry the current scene makes them.

+The scene-creation questions can always be revisited after the Dramatic Action has begun.
+Maybe the actions of the players have changed something in the scene.
+Pick something from the scene-creation question list and ask the players that question again, focusing on what's changed.

 Try asking the players to describe outcomes.
 For example, if a player's character is in a fight with a goblin and the player deals a full 10 points